-Steve Dwan is Managing Director at People Capability Partners.
+By Steve Dwan, Managing Director at People Capability Partners

-After a career spanning 30 years as a human resources professional, including two decades within the Coca Cola system, Steve Dwan launched his next chapter as Managing Director of his consultancy People Capability Partners.
+After two decades within the Coca Cola system, Steve Dwan launched his next chapter as Managing Director of his consultancy People Capability Partners.

 I had worked in the human resources sector in Australia and abroad for about three decades, including many years working with executive teams, when my focus turned towards using that experience as a consultant.
 As I prepared to launch my own business advising top executives around the world, I wanted to ensure my approach to organisational leadership coaching was firmly bedded with a strong and practical model.
 I wanted to bring some key skills and capabilities to the forefront to make sure my toolbox was strong and I was ready.